How to Choose the Right Tracking Plan Template

 Editor’s note: this article was originally published on the Iteratively blog on March 31, 2021.

-Here at Amplitude, we believe that data is a team sport and building an analytics culture is an ongoing process.
-Tracking plans should be collaborative by nature, helping your business organize a single source of truth on what matters to your business.
+Here at Amplitude, we believe that data is a team sport and building an analytics culture is an ongoing process. should be by nature, helping your business organize a single source of truth on what matters to your business.

 A few companies have already created their own templates to use when getting started with a tracking plan.
 These templates allow you to reduce the headaches involved in creating a tracking plan from scratch.

 However, static tracking plan templates do have their limitations.
-There is no way to enforce that what’s in the plan is actually in the product, often leading to a mis-match between the events and properties you see in your tracking plan and what is actually instrumented (which is why it’s a best practice to use platforms with built-in data governance features).
+There is no way to enforce that what’s in the plan is actually in the product, often leading to a mis-match between the events and properties you see in your tracking plan and what is actually instrumented (which is why it’s a best practice to use platforms with ).
 But with the right process in place, organizations can easily overcome such challenges with static tracking templates.

 Determine what you need to track